opendr-eu/opendr/projects/opendr_ws/REAMDE.md

 This ROS workspace contains ROS nodes and tools developed by OpenDR project.
 Currently, ROS nodes are compatible with ROS Noetic.
 This workspace contains the `ros_bridge` package, which provides message definitions for ROS-compatible OpenDR data types, as well the `ROSBridge` class which provides an interface to convert OpenDR data types and targets into ROS-compatible ones similar to CvBridge.
-You can find more information in the corresponding [readme file](?)
+You can find more information in the corresponding [documentation](../../docs/reference/rosbridge.md).

 ## Setup
 For running a minimal working example you can follow the instructions below:

-0. Source ditribution tools:
+0. Source the necessary distribution tools:

    ```source /opt/ros/noetic/setup.bash```